The PhD examination process includes the following main stages:

 If the result is

 (iii) "Revise and resubmit for examination",

 the candidate should revise the thesis substantially in line with the recommendations of the examiners under the guidance of his/her supervisors.
 Once the revised thesis is complete, it should be resubmitted for examination as described above.
+The candidate should also submit a cover letter explaining how examiners’ comments have been addressed.
 The revised thesis will normally be examined by the same examiners as the original thesis.
 The process will be the same as for the original examination except that a revised thesis shall not be recommended for further revision and resubmission.
 In other words, after the candidate has resubmitted a revised thesis, the examiners have four, and not five, possible examination results to select from.
 In the case of a revise and resubmit result after an oral examination has been held, a further oral examination is permissible after the candidate has revised and resubmitted the thesis.